abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 -   How are you addressing licensing, privacy, security, and accessibility?
-No licensing/privacy issues because data comes from an open source, security is fine because no personal information is used and accessibility is easy.
+No licensing/privacy issues because data comes from an open source, security is fine because no personal information is used and accessibility is clear.
 -   How did you verify the data’s integrity?
 Maintained log of manipulations and kept data in one secure location
 -   How does it help you answer your question?
-We can use the data from non Bellabeat smart device users to help bring analytical and data driven trends in user usage in order to influence the success of the marketing strategy of Bellabeat app.
+We can use the data from non Bellabeat smart device users to help understand trends in user usage to influence the marketing strategy of the Bellabeat app.
 -   Are there any problems with the data?
 Missing data, outliers, and light format issues.

-#### Description of Data Sources
+## Description of Data Sources

 [FitBit Fitness Tracker
 Data](https://www.kaggle.com/datasets/arashnic/fitbit) (CC0: Public